 In March 2017, we executed a gas supply agreement with Methanex effective from May 1, 2017, to December 31, 2026.
-Under the agreement, Methanex commits to purchase up to 400,000 SCM/d of gas produced by us.
+Under the agreement, Methanex committed to purchase up to 400,000 SCM/d of gas produced by us.
 During 2022, we executed an amendment to increase the purchase commitment up to the total gas produced by GeoPark in Chile.

-We gather the gas we produce in several wells through our own flow lines and inject it into several gas pipelines owned by ENAP.
-The transportation of the gas we sell to Methanex through these pipelines is pursuant to a private contract between Methanex and ENAP.
-We do not own any natural gas pipelines for the transportation of natural gas.
+We gathered the gas we produced in several wells through our own flow lines and injected it into several gas pipelines owned by ENAP.
+The transportation of the gas we sold to Methanex through these pipelines was pursuant to a private contract between Methanex and ENAP.
+We did not own any natural gas pipelines for the transportation of natural gas.